Becker Bible Studies Applications

 Taking this concept of our great nature of God that is within each of us, we must also acknowledge our own humanness.
 This Scripture gives the example of humility that Christ emulated even through His Godhead, and exhorts believers to copy His example.
 There is a fine line between humility, and portraying those things that made clean by God to be unworthy.
 (Acts 11:1-10).
 Philippians 2 give believers a sense of spiritual humility, without forcing a worldly humbleness often demanded upon Christians by those who misinterpret the Word of God.

 Calvin, John.
 2005.
 Commentaries on The Epistles of Paul to the Galatians and Ephesians.
 Michigan: Baker Books.

 About the Author

 Kathy L. McFarland is a Becker Bible Studies Teacher and Author of Guided Bible Studies for Hungry Christians.
 She has received her Bachelor of Science degree in Religious Studies from Liberty University, and is currently seeking her Master of Divinity (Professional Ministries Track) degree from Liberty Baptist Theological Seminary & Graduate School.
-Kathy is also a Hebrew language student attending an Israeli taught Ulpan and a noted expert on Old Testament exegesis, Christian apologetics, and Bible typology and mysteries.
+Kathy is a noted expert on Old Testament exegesis, Christian apologetics, and Bible typology and mysteries.